IanBalder/MELU/README.md

 ## Overview

-**Project Name** is a [brief description of your project].
-It provides [specific functionality or purpose].
+**Melu** is a app where you can see menus and basic info about local bars.
 This application can be run using `make` or Docker for an efficient development and deployment workflow.

 ---